Gonna Get Rich? You Better Have a Family Office (and Know What That Means)

 When Mr. Pascale said that you need a family office we thought, like most people, he meant a private room with a desk and filing cabinet.
 That is not what he meant at all.

-According to Mirador Wealth, “A family office is the private accounting team that is in charge of a wealthy person’s assets.
+According to accepted accounting regulations, “A family office is the private accounting team that is in charge of a wealthy person’s assets.
 Just as a business has a controller and bookkeeper who will send documents to a CPA to file come tax time, very rich people have a similar setup.”

 Essentially, a family office is your personal accounting department.